bio-miga/miga/manual/part2/installation.md

 need to make them accessible to MiGA.
 For that, create a `bash` configuration file at `~/.miga_modules` loading any necessary packages (*e.g.*, if you're in a cluster architecture using `modules`, this is where you should load them).
+Note that some contents may already be present in this file from previous steps.
+Do not remove or modify those lines if you're not sure what they do.
 Here's an example of a configuration file for a single computer:

 ```bash